-Have you got a used Ergobaby carrier hanging out in your closet with no kiddos small enough to make use of it anymore?
+Do you have a used Ergobaby carrier hanging out in your closet with no kiddos small enough to make use of it anymore?
 If you’re in the U.S., we’ve got great news.
-The Ergobaby Everlove program is here to help you give your carrier a second shot at life, while also putting some extra cash in your pocket.
+The Ergobaby Everlove program is here to help you give your carrier a second shot at life.

 What Is The Ergobaby Everlove Program?

 The Ergobaby Everlove Program is dedicated to providing a sustainable option for preloved Ergobaby carriers.
 The program buys back used Ergobaby carriers from parents like you who are ready to pass them along.

 Ergobaby then inspects the carriers, deep cleans them, and undertakes any repairs that are necessary before sending them off to their new homes.

 Aside from scoring a gift card (or upping your do-good points and donating $30 to the Baby2Baby charity), you can feel good about doing your little part to help the environment by preventing unnecessary items from ending up in a landfill.

 How Do I Sell My Used Ergobaby Carrier?

 Visit this link to follow the steps to see if your Ergobaby carrier meets the requirements to be sold through the Everlove program.
 There’s a handy little questionnaire you can fill out to determine your carrier’s eligibility.
 If your carrier meets the requirements, you can even opt to share your carrier’s “story” with its future owners (awwww).

 They are accepting: